redeclipse/master/readme.md

 ##Update cycle
 The server runs the update sequence every ten minutes (X:00, X:10, X:20 ..
 X:50), at which point the master server will reload the configuration and pass the updated information to all connected servers.
 The cycle will continue by comparing the current binary hash to that of the current stable build and signal the server to terminate if it has changed.

-In order to allow the *elara* server to work out of the same directory, it copies the binary to an intermediate location before it runs, and isn't signalled to terminate until the *master* has successfully restarted and updated.
-If this gets stuck someone with SSH access might need to delete `~/.runupdate`.

 ##Scripts
 There's a separate readme in the scripts directory on the voodoo conducted by the scripts which are called by cron.